soneyahossain/soneyahossain.github.io/index.md

 title: About
 ---

-I am a 5th-year PhD candidate in CS at the University of Virginia (UVA), where I am advised by [Dr. Matthew Dwyer](https://matthewbdwyer.github.io/).
+I am a 5th-year PhD candidate in Computer Science at the University of Virginia (UVA), where I am advised by [Dr. Matthew Dwyer](https://matthewbdwyer.github.io/).
 I am a member of the UVA [LESS](https://less-lab-uva.github.io/) lab.

 My research interests lie in software testing, automated program repair, and the application of AI/ML in Software Engineering.
-I received my master's in CS from UVA and my undergraduate degree in CSE from [Bangladesh University of Engineering and Technology (BUET)](https://eee.buet.ac.bd/).
+I received my master's in Computer Science from UVA and my undergraduate degree in Computer Science and Engineering from [Bangladesh University of Engineering and Technology (BUET)](https://eee.buet.ac.bd/).

-For more details, please fine my [\[CV\]]({{'/'|relative_url}}assets/CV/CV.pdf).
+For more details, please find my [CV]({{'/'|relative_url}}assets/CV/CV.pdf).

 ### Education